-The other day my wife cooking a new dish for dinner.
+The other day my wife cooked a new dish for dinner.
 As I was taking my first bites of it, she asked, "What do you think?
 I think it came out well."
 I laughed, and responded, "Thank you for letting me know the right answer to your question."

 In that situation, I found it funny.
 But a few days later, I had another experience which isn't such a laughing matter.
 I was on a college tour with my son.
 At the end of tour, the tour guide (whose name has been changed to protect the guilty) said "I hope you've enjoyed the tour.
 If so, there's a survey you can fill out to provide your feedback, and remember my name's Greta.
 If you didn't like my tour, there's no such thing as a survey, and my name's Megan."